UBC-MDS/introduction-machine-learning/chapters/en/slides/module3/module3_13.md

 phenomenon is called ***overfitting***.

-Overfitting is when our model fits the training data well and therefore the training error is low, however, the model does not generalize to the validation set as well and the validation error is much higher.
+Overfitting is when our model fits the training data well and therefore the training score is high, however, the model does not generalize to the validation set as well and the validation error is much higher.

-The Train error is low but the validation error is much higher.
+The Train score is high but the validation score is much lower.

-The gap between the train and validation error is bigger.
+The gap between the train and validation scores is bigger.

 A standard overfitting scenario would be:
-**𝐸\_train\<𝐸\_best\<𝐸\_valid**
+**Score\_train\>\>Score\_valid**

-If 𝐸\_train is low, then we are in an overfitting scenario.
-It is fairly common to have at least a bit of this
+If **Score\_train** is high, then we are in an overfitting scenario.
+It is fairly common to have at least a bit of this.

-𝐸\_valid cannot be smaller than 𝐸\_best basically by definition.
-In reality, we won’t have them equal.

 ---